Powerball, Mega Millions jackpots top $800M

-NEW YORK (WABC) --A combined $801 million will be up for grabs in Tuesday's Mega Millions and Wednesday's Powerball drawings, seen live on Channel 7 before Eyewitness News at 11.
+NEW YORK (WABC) --A combined $801 million was up for grabs in Tuesday's Mega Millions and Wednesday's Powerball drawings, seen live on Channel 7 before Eyewitness News at 11.

-The grand prize for Tuesday's Mega Millions drawing is an estimated $361 million -- the eighth largest jackpot in the game's history.
+The grand prize for Tuesday's Mega Millions drawing was an estimated $361 million -- the eighth largest jackpot in the game's history.

 The Powerball jackpot is even bigger at $440 million for Wednesday's drawing.
 That's the ninth largest in Powerball history.